 - Nearly 90% of newly constructed homes do not meet the minimum attic ventilation standards

-- 2 out of 3 home owner’s purchase the wrong type of attic ventilation system for their home
+- 2 out of 3 homeowners purchase the wrong type of attic ventilation system for their home

-- Know the direction the slopes of the roof is facing
+- Note the direction the roof slopes

-- Know the steepness in the pitch of slopes on the roof
+- Measure the steepness in the pitch

 Cost of average attic ventilation system upgrade: $600 to $1,000